mrismanaziz/Reforestation/README.md

-## What did the calculator say to the student?
-You can count on me.
+## Why was it called the dark ages?
+Because of all the knights.